May 2024 - Capital City College Group

 • Trapped in a World by Jade Byrne

-Sean Vernall, the GCSE English Teacher who guided the students through the project and organised the competition, said: “The world in which young people live is fraught with tensions and fears.
+Sean Vernell, the GCSE English Teacher who guided the students through the project and organised the competition, said: “The world in which young people live is fraught with tensions and fears.
 These stories reflect these anxieties about their future worlds. […] All six are worthy winners of this year’s creative writing competition.”

 The winning authors received a short anthology containing their creative writing pieces along with Amazon vouchers.
 The prizes were presented by Sacha Murmann, Head of School for Maths and English at CANDI, Shima Javadzadeh, Curriculum Manager for Maths and English. and Seval Fadil, Assistant Principal at CANDI.